jorses/jorses.github.io/semeval.md

 ## Important Dates
 * Evaluation start **10 January 2025** (Evaluation Blind Set Release)
 * Evaluation end by **31 January 2025**

+## Help

+- The easiest way to reach me is at jorgeosesgrijalba@gmail.com
+- You can also join the mailing list at semeval-25-t8-tabularqa@googlegroups.com